 Now is the ideal time to start selling products online.
 Whatever you are selling, there are more customers than ever online.
 Building a custom eCommerce website from scratch will ensure customers find your products and you can steadily grow an online business.

 For those new to the world of eCommerce, let’s look at the steps you need to take to get started.
 Don't worry if you’ve never built a website before.
-There are a number of simple solutions which should help you get set-up fairly easily to launch an eCommerce marketplace.
+There are a number of simple solutions that should help you get set up fairly easily to launch an eCommerce marketplace.

-Also, if you would prefer someone else take care of this, there are numerous agencies and freelancers who can build websites.
+Also, if you would prefer someone else to take care of this, there are numerous agencies and freelancers who provide excellent eCommerce development services.
 However, selling online means having more than just a website.
 As a minimum, you need a marketing plan and to invest time and potentially money in marketing and online advertising.